 This Bill would solve this problem by capping rents for participant families at 30% of their household income, which will ensure that rents paid by participant families are affordable.
-Legal Aid supports this much needed change and believes that it will substantially reduce the likelihood that families face eviction proceedings while in the program.
+Legal Aid supports this much needed change because we believe it will substantially reduce the likelihood that families face eviction proceedings while in the program.